hanabi/hanabi.github.io/README.md

 ### Occam's Razor

 * Sometimes, clues can have multiple interpretations.
-For example, a new player might be confused as to whether a clue was a *Bluff* or a *Layered Finesse*.
-However, with these two moves, we explicitly define the priority such that *Bluffs* **always** take precendence over *Layered Finesses*.
-So this situation is not confusing.
+For some moves, we make it a point to explicitly define the priority in order to avoid confusion.
+For example, we say that *Prompts* take precendence over *Finesses*.
-* For other moves, there is no explicitly defined priority.
+* For other situation, there is no explicitly defined priority.
 For example, a clue could mean either a *Self-Finesse* or a *Self-Prompt* + *Finesse*.
 In these cases, *Occam's Razor* applies, meaning that you can slice away all the more complicated interpretations and simply assume the least-complex one.
 In this case, a single *Finesse* is less complicated than a *Finesse* + *Prompt*, so the former interpretation would be assumed.
 * It is important to not confuse *Occam's Razor* with *Schrodinger's Cat Principle* - you almost always have to allow for *Prompts*, *Reverse Finesses*, and so forth.
 But when you are not waiting on any information from other player's actions, then *Occam's Razor* does apply.

 ### Team Distribution Principle